apache/fury/docs/protocols/java_object_graph.md

 ## Spec overview

-The data are serialized using little endian order overall.
-If bytes swap is costly, the byte order will be encoded as a flag in data.

-The overall format are:
+Fury Java Serialization is an automatic object serialization framework that supports reference and polymorphism.
+Fury will convert an object from/to fury java serialization binary format.
+Fury has two core concepts for java serialization:

+- **Fury Java Binary format**
+- Framework to convert object to/from Fury Java Binary format

+The serialization format is a dynamic binary format.
+The dynamics and reference/polymorphism support make Fury flexible, much more easy to use, but also introduce more complexities compared to static serialization frameworks.
+So the format will be more complex.

+Here is the overall format:

 ```
 | fury header | object ref meta | object class meta | object value data |
 ```

+The data are serialized using little endian order overall.
+If bytes swap is costly, the byte order will be encoded as a flag in data.

 ## Fury header